dCache/dcache-book2/install.md

     [root] # touch /etc/dcache/gplazma.conf

-DCACHE can be started now.
+dCache can be started now.

     [ROOT] # dcache start
     Starting dCacheDomain done

 So far, no configuration of dCache is done, so only the predefined domain is started.

-CONFIGURING DCACHE
+CONFIGURING dCache
 ------------------

 ### Terminology

 dCache consists of one or more domains.
-A domain in DCACHE is a Java Virtual Machine hosting one or more dCache *cells*.
-Each domain must have a name which is unique throughout the DCACHE instance and a cell must have a unique name within the domain hosting the cell.
+A domain in dCache is a Java Virtual Machine hosting one or more dCache *cells*.
+Each domain must have a name which is unique throughout the dCache instance and a cell must have a unique name within the domain hosting the cell.

-A *service* is an abstraction used in the DCACHE configuration to describe atomic units to add to a domain.
-It is typically implemented through one or more cells.
-DCACHE keeps lists of the domains and the services that are to be run within these domains in the *layout files*.
+A *service* is an abstraction used in the dCache configuration to describe atomic units to add to a domain.
+It is typically implemented through one or more cells. dCache keeps lists of the domains and the services that are to be run within these domains in the *layout files*.
 The layout file may contain domain- and service- specific configuration values.
 A pool is a cell providing physical data storage services.

 ### Configuration files